jabedhasan21/Notes/JAVA/README.md

 # Java
-What are the principle conscepts od OOPS?
+What are the principle conscepts of OOPS?

  There are four principle conscepts upon which object oriented design and programming rest.
 They are:

-    + Abstraction
+   * Abstraction
-    + Polymorphism
+   * Polymorphism
-    + Inheritance
+   * Inheritance
-    + Encapsulation.
+   * Encapsulation.

 # Inheritance
 Inheritance can be defined as the process where one class acquires the properties (methods and fields) of another.
 With the use of inheritance the information is made manageable in a hierarchical order.